pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - Between on-premises sites.
     - Azure Site Recovery allows you to automate the replication of virtual machines data whether they are in Azure, or on prem.
 - Azure Backup for VMs:
-  - Use Azure backup to backup Azure Resource Manager VM's.
+  - Use Azure Backup to backup Azure Resource Manager VM's.

 ### Azure Backup
 - Overview of Azure Backup:
+  - For backing up Azure VMs running production workloads, use Azure Backup.
+  - Azure Backup supports application-consistent backups for both Windows and Linux VMs.
   - Azure Backup encrypts the backups in the cloud.
   - No cost for data transmission into Azure.
   - Full or incremental backups.
+    - A managed snapshot is a read-only full copy of a managed disk.
+Snapshots exist independent of the source disk and can be used to create new managed disks for rebuilding a VM.
   - File-level restore (instead of full restore).
   - Azure Backup Vault: Recovery Services creates a Backup Vault for backups.
   - Recommended to use different region.